NocahOrg/NocahOrg.github.io/Micah/MicahProjectsEntry.md

 The * indicates that I plan on doing them very soon.

-- 32 bit cpu / computer written in custom language compiled by custom compiler.
+- 32 bit cpu / computer. kernel would be written in custom language compiled by custom compiler.
-- Create compiler that is target towards raw metal, so the language is a mix of c and asm.
-(No linker, not targeted to mac, linux, or windows) *
+- Create compiler that is targeted towards raw metal, so the language is a mix of c and asm. ( not targeted to mac, linux, or windows) *
 - Create ALU or simple cpu from transistors
 - Create Tesla coil / maybe make button change frequencies of the Tesla coil so you can play it like a synth
 - Create a synth / modular synth from scratch (electrical engineering) *